foranetworks/protocol/core/activity_pub.md

 "it's just activity pub with governance"

 If we examine the Fora kernel through the lens of Activity Pub we find numerous similarities.
 Each user is a Client and each host is a Server, as defined by the Activity Pub specification.
 In fact, the only differences are a layer of governance settled on top of Activity Pub, along with additional properties between clients and servers, and servers and servers.
 The primary property added is the right to collective identification as a single community.
-Different servers with different sets of users can now collectively agree to be identified as the same community thereby sharing their state and community membership.
+Different servers with different sets of clients can now collectively agree to be identified as the same community thereby sharing their state and community membership.

 The usefulness of this conceptual nesting is addressing the **right to individual exit** and the **right to collective exit**.